sama1mansn/greenfield-docs/docs/guide/core-concept/simple-storage-service.md

 * Public Access - If the bucket or object set to public, every one can access it but not modify it.
 * Resource-Based Policy - The owner can configure resource-based permissions for his buckets and the objects in them.

-for more informations, see [Permission Module Design](../greenfield-blockchain/modules/permission.md).
+for more information, see [Permission Module Design](../greenfield-blockchain/modules/permission.md).

 ## Keys

 ### Bucket
 In Greenfield, a bucket is a virtual container for storing objects.
 Users must assign each bucket a unique name that complies with DNS naming conventions, consisting of one or more labels separated by periods.
 It's crucial that the bucket name be globally unique within the Greenfield namespace to prevent two buckets from sharing the same name.
+Here are the bucket name rules for Greenfield:

+* The bucket name should be between 3 (minimum) and 63 (maximum) characters in length.
+* The bucket name should only include lowercase letters, numbers, dots (.), and hyphens (-).
+* The bucket name should start and end with a letter or number.
+* The bucket name should not have two consecutive periods.
+* The bucket name should not be in the format of an IP address (e.g., 192.168.5.4).

 Once a bucket has been created, objects can be uploaded to it using various methods such as the `gnfd` command line or the `SDKs`.
 Objects within a bucket can be organized and managed like folders (also called "prefixes").